imroland/relaxaholic-app/README.md

 and the workout generator are still in development.

-Link to Netlify Deployment: https://relaxaholic-185a27.netlify.app/ Created by Wei Kit Khoong and Roland Yu Wenyang, School of Computing, National University of Singapore.
+Link to Netlify Deployment: https://relaxaholic-185a27.netlify.app/

+Created by Wei Kit Khoong and Roland Yu Wenyang
+School of Computing, National University of Singapore.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).